sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partners_secure_your_organization_with_security_analytics_using_snowflake_and_sigma/secure_your_organization_with_security_analytics_using_snowflake_and_sigma.md

 ![image305](assets/customizingthetemplate5.png)

-4.6 The SQL we ran took a look at our users, their associated roles, and the priviledges granted to these roles.
+4.6 The SQL we ran took a look at our users, their associated roles, and the privileges granted to these roles.
 It then aggregated this data at the User level so that we can see who has the most access to objects across our Snowflake instance.
 Click on the header for your new workbook element titled "Custom SQL".
 Rename this object "Most Dangerous Person".

 ![image306](assets/customizingthetemplate6.png)